StickonFire/cse15l-lab-reports/lab_report5.md

 //Add image here

-The goal of this is to create two results.txt files, and call diff on both of the files.
-It looked fine, until I tried to run it on my implementation.
+The goal after was to get the results printed within each

 ### Difference 1: Infinite Loops